vkostr/Infinidat-InfiniBox-filesystems-snapshotting/README.md

 What it does:
 When launched, it checks for snapshots for file systems from the list (configurable) on a given day of the week and deletes them.
-After that, it creates a new one and locks it for 6 days (configurable) Code can be easily changed to do snapshots of block devices instead of filesystems.
+After that, it creates a new one and locks it for 6 days (configurable).
+Code can be easily changed to do snapshots of block devices instead of filesystems.

 How it can be used: